TrueFiEng/useDApp/docs/source/guide.rst

 The code snippets above will wrap and unwrap Ether into WETH using Wrapped Ether `contract <https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2#code>`_ respectively.
+Deposit function of a contract has no input arguments and instead wraps amount of ether sent to it.
+To send given amount of ether simply use a ``TransactionOverrides`` object.
-Sending Ether uses a extra argument to send given amount of ether while withdrawing passes amount to withdraw as an argument.
+Withdraw function needs amount of ether to withdraw as a input argument.

 History